thingsiplay/findpick/README.md

 ### Run

-List only executable files and run selection in the background.
-Option `-b` is setting `-r` automatically too and therefore only one of them is needed.
-The output of the executed program will be saved into specified file:
+Option `-tfx` lists executable files only.
+Run the selected entry as a command if it's an executable, or open the file with it's associated default application. `-b` is here similar to `-r`, but executes the process in the background without waiting.
+The output of the command is written to specified file, otherwise will be output to stdout.

 ```
 $ fp -c ~/bin -tfx -bo '~/output.txt'
 ```

-Running selected programs with option `-r` can be wonky sometimes, when they are run in background with option `-b` like in this example.
-This is especially true when capturing it's output.
-One should be very careful not to forget or mix up options with saving to file, otherwise important files could be overwritten.
+Running commands and programs with `-r` or `-b` can be problematic in some situations, such as if the selected script or program waits for an input.
+Or if it does some unusual things.
+So be careful.
+BTW multiple selections can be executed as well and even output to same file.
+In such a case temporary files are written and deleted before combining into output file.